1. Submission of publication.

 - a complete list of (co)authors (initials and surnames, order number on the list and in addition to co-author for correspondence – an asterisk (superscript)) – in the second, or following lines;

-- information about (co)authors: footnote (superscript – Arabic numeral and further asterisk for corresponding author) [if there are two or more authors], the place of work, postal address (building, house, street, town, country) for (co)author for correspondence – additionally telephone numbers, fax, e-mail (obligatory!).
+- information about (co)authors: footnote (superscript – Arabic numeral and further asterisk for corresponding author) [if there are two or more authors], the place of work, postal address (building, house, street, town, country) for (co)author for correspondence – additionally telephone numbers, fax, e-mail, ORCID (http://orcid.org/) (obligatory!).

 - title of paper;

-- abstract (one paragraph, from 250 words) – should be structured (logically describe the results in the paper) and must contain the following elements of their explicit allocation: aim, methods, results, scientific novelty, practical significance;
+- abstract (one paragraph, 1800 symbols ) – should be structured (logically describe the results in the paper) and must contain the following elements without their explicit allocation: aim, methods, results, scientific novelty, practical significance;

-- the main text of the paper is placed in two columns of equal width;
+- the main text of the paper is justified in two columns of equal width;

-- references (two columns structure of paper remains) are given in square brackets [author, year], [author et al., year] in alphabetical order.
-In accordance with requirements of SCOPUS and Web of Science it is necessary to submit a complete list of co-authors for each referrer.
+- references (two columns structure of paper remains) in alphabetical order.
+In accordance with requirements of SCOPUS and Web of Science it is necessary to submit a complete list of co-authors for each reference.
 Primary sources are submitted in the original language.

 Requirements for a list of references: